When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 However, these two apps are not your only options.

-After all my testing, though, I kept circling back to the same thought — neither Discord nor WhatsApp was truly built for business.
+Once I’d put Discord and WhatsApp through rigorous testing, I kept circling back to the same thought — neither was truly built for business.
 They’re adapted tools.

 Just like Discord, it gives me channels, searchable archives, and structured organization.